TerraHAB/TerraMICRO/docs/design-reqs.rst

 mission success as defined in \autoref{mission-reqs:eng-objectives}, but it is expected that the TerraHAB team strives to accomplish these goals.

-.. list-table:: Stretch Goals & Desired Features
+.. list-table:: Example Stretch Goals & Desired Features
    :header-rows: 0

    * - **Remove Before Flight Pins**